Shopify/snapit/README.md

 **`global_install` (optional)**

-If true, the generated GitHub comment will show the npm command to install your packages globally.
+If true, the generated GitHub comment will show the command to install your packages globally.
 Otherwise, the default behaviour is to show a json example to update your local dependencies.

 **`github_comment_included_packages` (optional)**